Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

 For this reason, we require the KEM to guarantee ciphertext integrity so that `ARKG-Derive-Private-Key` can fail early if the key handle belongs to a different ARKG seed.

-It is straightforward to see that adding the MAC to the construction by Stebila et al. does not weaken the security properties defined by Frymann et al. [CCS:FGKLMN20]: the construction by Frymann et al. can be reduced to the ARKG construction in this document by instantiating `BL` as described in {{blinding-ec}}
+It is straightforward to see that adding the MAC to the construction by Wilson does not weaken the security properties defined by Frymann et al. [CCS:FGKLMN20]: the construction by Frymann et al. can be reduced to the ARKG construction in this document by instantiating `BL` as described in {{blinding-ec}}